bitmovin/bitmovin-player-react-native/README.md

 You might check out a complete subtitle example in the [`example/`](https://github.com/bitmovin/bitmovin-player-react-native/tree/development/example) app.

-### Enabling picture-in-picture mode
+### Enabling Picture in Picture mode

-In order to make use of the picture-in-picture functionalities provided by the player, it's first necessary to configure your native application to properly support PiP.
+In order to make use of the Picture in Picture functionalities provided by the player, it's first necessary to configure your native application to properly support PiP.

 The steps required for each platform are described below:

 #### Android

-**Declare picture-in-picture support on AndroidManifest.xml**
+**Declare Picture in Picture support on AndroidManifest.xml**

 Open `android/app/src/main/AndroidManifest.xml` and set `android:supportsPictureInPicture` to `true` on your main activity's manifest.
 Also, specify that your activity handles layout configuration changes